Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Results

 \subsection{Out-of-distribution Evaluation and Fine-tuning}

-To further verify the performance of our model, we evaluated the model with the off-the-shelf datasets CPTAC-LSCC \cite{CPTAC-LSCC} and Moffitt's LSCC \cite{stewart2019proteogenomic}.
-These datasets were not part of the training data, depicting the out-of-distribution evaluation.
-Evaluating the model without fine-tuning showed the $\{Test Inference, Ensemble Inference\}$ of CPTAC-LSCC$=\{0.48, 0.50\}$, and Moffit-LSCC$=\{0.581, 0.59\}$.
-Fine-tuning the model for 10 epochs, with reduced learning rate, and increased weight decay and dropout resulted in the improvement of C-Indices as, CPTAC-LSCC$=\{0.677, 0.73\}$, and Moffit-LSCC$=\{0.647, 0.656\}$.
+Evaluating the model without fine-tuning showed the $\{$\emph{Test Inference}, \emph{Ensemble Inference}$\}$\ of CPTAC-LSCC$=\{0.48, 0.50\}$, and Moffit-LSCC$=\{0.581, 0.59\}$.
+Fine-tuning the model for 10 epochs, with reduced learning rate, and increased weight decay and dropout resulted in the improvement of C-Indices as CPTAC-LSCC$=\{0.677, 0.73\}$, and Moffit-LSCC$=\{0.647, 0.656\}$.
 These fine-tuning results are depicted in Figure \ref{fig:cancersCindx} as the green box plots.